-Serving as a classroom assistant, the candidate will learn about the dynamics of classroom preparation and instruction.
-The candidate will demonstrate specific pedagogical skills for subject matter instruction, the interpretation and use of assessments, making content accessible to students, developmentally appropriate teaching practices, and effective teaching for English learners.
-The Subject Specific Pedagogy Teaching Performance Assessment Task will be prepared and submitted.
-A passing score of 3 or 4 is required.
+Serving as a classroom assistant, the student will learn about the dynamics of classroom preparation and instruction.
+The student will demonstrate specific pedagogical skills for subject matter instruction, the interpretation and use of assessments, making content accessible to students, developmentally appropriate teaching practices, and effective teaching for English learners.
+The content and field experience will prepare candidates with the skills necessary for the Teaching Performance Assessment (TPA).